WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Level_Shifting_Lab/index.md

 #### Increasing the Power

 To solve this, we need to lower the resistance of the top half of the voltage divider (R1), to let more power through, so that the bottom half of the voltage divider can still block enough percentage of the power to satisfy our `3.3/5` division ratio.

-[let's increase the power by 10x and redo our step 2 and 3 calculations:]
+Let's increase the power by 10x, which will provide better accuracy anyway, and redo the the calculations:

-[R1 was 11kΩ]

 ```
 Given: